-On the surface, being your own boss sounds enticing.
+On the surface, running your business and being your own boss sounds enticing.
 You get to set your own hours, travel frequently, and enjoy complete freedom.
 It’s a nice dream, but it’s not reality.
 As most new entrepreneurs find out, running a business can be incredibly demanding, taking a toll on your health and relationships.
 While getting your business to succeed will give you more pride and satisfaction than most can imagine, this comes at a price.
 Understanding and accepting the health hurdles and risks associated with entrepreneurship can help you overcome them.
 Here’s how the busy entrepreneurs can maintain good health.

 Health Risks for New Business Entrepreneurs

 You’re the captain of the ship and whether it sinks or floats depends on you.
 Considering that most startups fail, this is an incredible amount of pressure for anyone to bear.
 Yet, this is precisely what most entrepreneurs have to endure and it truly is lonely at the top.
-Not surprisingly, entrepreneurs face a higher risk of stress disorders and lifestyle diseases.
+Not surprisingly, entrepreneurs face a higher risk of stress disorders and other mental and physical health concerns.

-While stress in itself may not seem threatening, prolonged exposure to high-stress levels can give rise to chronic stress disorders that also have physiological consequences .
+While stress in itself may not seem threatening, prolonged exposure to high-stress levels pose potential risks of chronic stress disorders that also have physiological consequences .
 These risks can include impaired cognitive function, suppressed immunity, an increased risk of cardiovascular disease and gastrointestinal complications, as well as other metabolic disorders.
 Although few studies have looked specifically at the physical health consequences of the entrepreneurial lifestyle, research published in the Journal of Occupational and Environmental Medicine helps put things in perspective.
 Researchers found that heart disease prevalence had a strong association with longer work hours.
 Considering that entrepreneurs put in twice as many hours into being productive workers as compared to regular employees, the risk of heart disease is significantly higher among entrepreneurs.

 The mental health impacts of entrepreneurship are a lot clearer as this has been the focus of many studies in recent years.
 The findings of a study that appeared in the peer-reviewed journal Small Business Economics are revealing, to say the least.
 It found that mental health illness affects nearly half of all entrepreneurs, covering a wide spectrum of disorders, from depression to bipolar disorder.
 Entrepreneurs were found to be at a 100 percent higher risk of depression as compared to healthy adults and they are also twice more likely to have suicidal thoughts.
 Similarly, researchers recorded higher prevalence rates of illnesses like ADHD, bipolar disorder, and substance abuse or addiction.